 Despite losing All-Pro edge rusher Danielle Hunter in the offseason, the Vikings pass rush has been dominant.
 The Vikings have recorded 20 sacks — the first time Minnesota team to reach that mark through five games since 2000 — and have pressured quarterbacks a league-high 94 times, per Next Gen Stats.

 Vikings tight end T.J.
 Hockenson returned to practice Oct.
 4 after tearing his ACL and MCL last December against the Lions, and is in line to return soon.
-However, it's unclear whether that will be this Sunday.
+However, it won't happen on Sunday against the Lions.

 Hockenson has been a key target for the Vikings since the team acquired him midway through the 2022 season in a rare inter-division trade with the Lions.
 In the 25 games he's suited up in purple, Hockenson has hauled in 155 passes for 1,479 yards and eight touchdowns.